DIRECTOR SERVICE AGREEMENT

 By the Director to the Company: 6 months written notice.

-Payment in lieu of notice: The Company may, at its discretion, terminate this Agreement at any time by paying a sum equal to the Director's basic salary (only) for the unexpired portion of the notice period.
-Such payment shall be subject to deductions for income tax and NIC and (where applicable) shall constitute Post-Employment Notice Pay ("PENP") under sections 402A-402F of ITEPA 2003.
+Payment in lieu of notice (PILON): The Company may, at its discretion, terminate this Agreement at any time by paying a sum equal to the Director's basic salary (only) for the unexpired portion of the notice period.
+Such payment shall be subject to deductions for income tax and NIC and (where applicable) shall constitute Post-Employment Notice Pay ("PENP") calculated by reference to section 402D of ITEPA 2003 using the alternative formula (BP × D ÷ P) − T with average pay-period length of 30.42 days as mandatorily applicable from 6 April 2021; PENP is chargeable to income tax as general earnings and does not benefit from the £30,000 termination-payment threshold in s.403 ITEPA 2003.

-Without prejudice to any other right of termination, the Company may terminate this Agreement summarily, without notice or payment in lieu, if the Director: (a) commits any act of gross misconduct or material breach of this Agreement or of the Director's duties under the Companies Act 2006; (b) is convicted of any criminal offence involving dishonesty or otherwise likely to bring the Company into serious disrepute; (c) becomes bankrupt or subject to an individual voluntary arrangement, or is disqualified as a director under the Company Directors Disqualification Act 1986; (d) is guilty of serious negligence, wilful misconduct or persistent serious underperformance; or (e) commits a material breach of the Bribery Act 2010 or any applicable anti-corruption policy.
+Without prejudice to any other right of termination, the Company may terminate this Agreement summarily, without notice or payment in lieu, if the Director: (a) commits any act of gross misconduct or material breach of this Agreement or of the Director's duties under the Companies Act 2006; (b) is convicted of any criminal offence (other than a minor road-traffic offence not resulting in disqualification) involving dishonesty or otherwise likely to bring the Company into serious disrepute; (c) becomes bankrupt or subject to an individual voluntary arrangement, or is disqualified as a director under the Company Directors Disqualification Act 1986; (d) is guilty of serious negligence, wilful misconduct or persistent serious underperformance; (e) commits a material breach of the Bribery Act 2010 or any applicable anti-corruption policy; (f) is found to have breached UK MAR insider-dealing or market-manipulation obligations (where the Company is listed or AIM-quoted); or (g) is the subject of a regulatory finding of misconduct by a competent authority.
+The Company shall comply with applicable ACAS Code of Practice procedures where dismissal is for conduct or performance reasons.

 6.